WoltLab/docs.woltlab.com/docs/migration/wsc61/caching.md

 This will add the burden to rebuild these caches onto the current request which is usually an (in comparison) expensive request anyway.
 The idea behind this is that adding a few miliseconds to a request that already takes half a second makes no difference to the user.
-On the other hand, accessing a thread and suddenly have a significantly longer loading time is unexpected to the visitor.
+On the other hand, accessing a page and suddenly have a significantly longer loading time is unexpected to the visitor.

 Performing a full cache reset will still have the same latency impact as before.